 Storage and Security of Health Information

-The health information WLSHD collects about patients is be held in a health care record that may be both paper and electronic and may include visual images and audio formats.
+The health information WSLHD collects about patients is held in a health care record that may be both paper and electronic and may include visual images and audio formats.
 WSLHD takes reasonable steps to make sure that the health information we collect about patients is stored securely.
 WSLHD is required by law to retain health records for certain periods of time, depending on the type of record and facility.
 WSLHD has appropriate systems and policies in place to protect patient health information from loss, unauthorised access and misuse.

 Use and Disclosure